sclaggett/Literate/literate/Main.md

 };
 ```

 Iterate over each command line argument and process it.
-Experimentation has shown that errors such as missing a required parameter will manifest as the `?` character.

 @code [main] Process arguments
 ```cpp